 In other circles however, he's an Ensemble Darkhorse with a level of popularity that surpasses even Char Aznable.
 It helps that, come Zeta, he's effectively the Gundam series equivalent of James Bond.

 Seinfeld Is Unfunny: Inevitable, given the number of homages the later shows in the franchise did, it means many plot points in the show don't stand out now as much as they did when they were first done.
-The show wasn't very successful when it initially aired, in fact leading it to end three episodes earlier than originally planned, meant it didn't have the animation budget that later Gundam shows did, which can be clearly seen in how its animation it a lot less detailed and a lot slower paced.
+The show wasn't very successful when it initially aired, in fact leading it to end three episodes earlier than originally planned, meaning it didn't have the animation budget that later Gundam shows did, which can be clearly seen in how its animation is a lot less detailed and a lot slower paced.
 The dated animation and Early Installment Weirdness tone didn't appeal to many newcomers, even among several UC fans who prefer the later installments and OVA series.

 It should be noted that Amuro himself initially thought this was disgusting, but was pressured into it by Kai and Hayato.
 It's apparently a combat pilot superstition that if a pilot gets into a relationship with a woman he must take an "Amulet" with him on missions or risk bringing misfortune and death on the entire squad.
 Though there's also the implication that Kai is just making it up to screw with him.